 GUIDELINES TO RENTING

-Getting Services Connected
+Getting your Services Connected

 When you move in, it is your responsibility to get your services like electricity, gas etc. connected.
 You will also need to inform any other services of your change of address (eg. Insurance Company, Registration Office, Centrelink etc.)